Mawuli School girl wins Best Orator 2023, to join 3FM after trip to South Africa

 - Miss Gota Lois Atsufe Quarcoo, a student from Mawuli School in Ho, Ghana, secured the "Best Orator" title in the senior division at the "Orators" 2023 competition

-- This event, organized by the ATDP Foundation and Speech Forces Organization, provides a platform for students to showcase their public speaking skills
+- This event, organised by the ATDP Foundation and Speech Forces Organization, provides a platform for students to showcase their public speaking skills

-- Speaking to YEN.com.gh, the program director at ATDP spoke of his excitement at the healthy competition between private and public schools in the contest
+- Speaking to YEN.com.gh, the programmes' director at ATDP spoke of his excitement at the healthy competition between private and public schools in the contest

 PAY ATTENTION: Be the first to follow YEN.com.gh on Threads!
 Click here!